shunirr/fontsplitta/README.md

 ## Using a custom CSS template file

-If you want to modify the output CSS, you can create a new `font-face.css.template` file:
+If you want to modify the output CSS, you can create a new template file:

 ```
 @font-face {